Qingyi-Www/Final-Project/README.md

    link：https://www.youtube.com/watch?v=_osh7dQa5lA

-   Just before turning in for the night, Sarah soon finds her evening much more entertaining than anticipated.
+   Synopsis： Just before turning in for the night, Sarah soon finds her evening much more entertaining than anticipated.
 Surely cause and effect is the rational judgement?
 Or perhaps there is a far more whimsical reason? begging the question, who or what is the controller?

-   3 minutes in length and with a clear change of plot.
+   3 minutes in length and with a clear change of plot, and the music in this film is very useful and switches more frequently (e.g. sound level, type of music), which I think is a better length for the final graduation exhibition.

+   The music in this film almost has the sound effect (sound from TV) but lacks music that expresses emotions.
+But I think that this short film without music will affect the understanding of the film, so I think that this short film can still highlight what my project is presenting

    Question: The music is quoted in the film, so can I just note the creator and source of the music?
-And I sent a message to this Youtube account and haven't received a reply yet, should I change it?
+I contacted the director and he said I could use his video, I'm a little unsure, if I use his film, what part should I quote?
+Like does the school have citation format requirements?
+Or do I just need to ask the director to follow what he needs to present (at the end of the film and in the thesis?
+Because his original video is in Youtube and the video is not labelled with the director, should I re-edit it?)

 **2. Plantfrom: aubio**